magnus-ISU/GospelOfMagnus/gospel.md

 Mark 15:34-36
 34 At three o'clock Jesus cried out with a loud voice, "Eloi, Eloi, lema sabachthani?" which means, "My God, my God, why have you forsaken me?"
 35 When some of the bystanders heard it, they said, "Listen, he is calling for Elijah."
-36 And someone ran, filled a sponge with sour wine, put it on a stick, and gave it to him to drink, saying, "Wait, let us see whether Elijah will come to take him down."
+36 And someone ran *at once and got a sponge*, filled *the* sponge with sour wine, put it on a stick, and gave it to him to drink, saying, "Wait, let us see whether Elijah will come to take him down."

 Matthew 27:49
 49 But the others said, "Wait, let us see whether Elijah will come to save him."

+John 19:28-30
+28 After this, when Jesus knew that all was now finished, he said (in order to fulfill the scripture), "I am thirsty."
+29 A jar full of sour wine was standing there.
+So they put a sponge full of the wine on a branch of hyssop and held it to his mouth.
+30 When Jesus had received the wine, he said, "It is finished."
+Then he bowed his head and gave up his spirit.

+Magnus
+For here Jesus was using the finer technical aspects of the Science of Souls, but his body continued living for a short period, connected to the spirit which was slowly going out of his body.

 Luke 23:45
 45 ... and the curtain of the temple was torn in two.